Filet Crochet Bedspread

 If you like this page, be sure to share it with your friends and like our Facebook Fanpage so you can get updates every time we post new patterns.

-This post contains affiliate links.
+This post may contain affiliate links.
+These affiliate links help support this site.
 For more information, please see my disclosure policy.

 Today’s free vintage pattern is for filet crochet edgings.
 The designs I’m featuring are church laces for altars or robes.
 The church lace filet crochet edging patterns are included in the Coats & Clark’s crochet Book No. 320 titled Edgings...
 Continue reading →

 Today’s free vintage crochet pattern is a pretty daisy placemat for Spring.
 It’s from a 1950’s Lily Mills booklet.
 The placemat measures 12 x 18 inches with daisies wrapped around a lace mesh middle.
 There are pretty scalloped edges...
 Continue reading →

 Welcome to this Friday’s VTNS (Vintage Textile and Needlework Sellers) Fan Freebie!
 The election is over here in the United States, no more TV advertisements and robocalls.
 It’s a privilege to vote and be part of the process, but I,...
 Continue reading →

 Welcome to this Friday’s VTNS (Vintage Textile and Needlework Sellers) Fan Freebie!
 Anyone ready for cool weather, or is there cool weather where you live already?
 It hasn’t made it’s way here yet, but my mind is on winter and...
 Continue reading →